 D.B.
 Cooper: Where Are You?

-See some popular Vancouver WA locations in the new Netflix Documentary, DB Cooper: Where Are You?
+See some popular Vancouver, WA locations in the Netflix Documentary DB Cooper: Where Are You?
 The mini-series follows the 50-year quest to find Cooper, the man who hijacked a Northwest Airlines passenger jet in November 1971 and escaped with $200,000.
 Watch as experts discuss the perplexing case and see if you can spot local features like Victor23 Brewing, Kiggins Theatre, and more!

 Re-imagined Radio: The D.B.
 Cooper Saga

 Past Cooper-themed events include the Re-Imagined Radio performances of The D.B.
 Cooper Saga, a series of contemporary radio dramas by Dan Wyatt.
 The saga details a man known only as "D.B.
-Cooper" a legend in the Pacific Northwest among the likes of UFOs, Sasquatch, and Mount St. Helens.
-Re-Imagined Radio presented three separate radio performances of Skyjacker '71, In Flight, D.B.
-Cooper, and The Skyjacker during November of past years.
+Cooper," a legend in the Pacific Northwest who is among the likes of UFOs, Sasquatch, and Mount St. Helens.
+Re-Imagined Radio presented three separate radio performances, Skyjacker '71, In Flight, D.B.
+Cooper, and The Skyjacker, in November of past years.
 Fans and enthusiasts alike can still listen to the broadcasts and recorded performances; each part of the saga and its details are listed on the Re-imagined Radio website.